nmfs-opensci/quarto_titlepages/README.md

 VERSION 3.0 RELEASED

-This repo includes a Quarto extension and templates for making a custom title page or book cover for PDF output using the information in the YAML (from the `xyz.qmd` for an single doc and from `index.qmd` for a [Quarto](https://quarto.org/) book).
+A Quarto extension for adding a custom title page or book cover to your PDF output using the information in the YAML in your Quarto doc, i.e. from the `xyz.qmd` for an single doc and from `index.qmd` for a [Quarto](https://quarto.org/) book.

 <img src="./img/example.png" width="200"/>